nocobase/docs/docs/en-US/handbook/file-manager/storage/s3-pro.md

 ## Introduction

-Building on the file management plugin, this version adds support for file storage types compatible with the S3 protocol.
+Building on the file management plugin, this plugin adds support for file storage types compatible with the S3 protocol.
 Any object storage service supporting the S3 protocol can be seamlessly integrated, such as Amazon S3, Alibaba Cloud OSS, Tencent Cloud COS, MinIO, Cloudflare R2, etc., enhancing the compatibility and flexibility of storage services.

 ## Features